getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab/cmdref_gf_mesh.rst

   ``M = gf_mesh('load', string filename)``

-    Load a mesh from a getfem++ ascii mesh file.
+    Load a mesh from a GetFEM ascii mesh file.

     See also ``gf_mesh_get(mesh M, 'save', string filename)``.